Katharine Viner: Political positions

 In 2002, Viner criticised the planned invasion of Iraq and wrote that George W. Bush "bombed Afghanistan to liberate the women from their burkas (or, as he would have it, to free the "women of cover"), and sent out his wife Laura to tell how Afghans are tortured for wearing nail varnish".

 Viner opposed Brexit.
 In 2016, she wrote: "At the end of a campaign that dominated the news for months, it was suddenly obvious that the winning side had no plan for how or when the UK would leave the EU – while the deceptive claims that carried the leave campaign to victory suddenly crumbled."

 Personal life

 Viner married broadcaster, documentary maker and writer Adrian Chiles in 2022.
-Chiles, speaking on BBC Radio 4, "Saturday Live" revealed 150 guests attended their wedding ceremony.
+Chiles, speaking on BBC Radio 4 "Saturday Live," said 150 guests attended their wedding ceremony.